AMTA Print this Page

 Section 1.
 Journal of Music Therapy

 b.
-The Editor serves a 4-year term and may be reappointed.
+The Lead Editor serves a 4-year term and may be reappointed.
+Terms for Co-Editors shall be established as staggered terms.

 d.
-The procedure for selection, as well as qualifications for appointees to the editorial committee, is determined by the Editor with the approval of the Board of Directors.
+The procedure for selection is determined by the Lead Editor with input from the Board of Directors.

 f.
-The Editor appoints assistants, with the approval of the Board of Directors, to aid in the production of the Journal of Music Therapy.
-The terms of such assistants will coincide with that of the Editor.
+The Lead Editor appoints assistants (Assistant Editor, Associate Editors), with endorsement by the Board of Directors, to aid in the production of the Journal of Music Therapy.
+The terms of such assistants shall coincide with that of the Lead Editor with the option to establish staggered terms and/or renewed appointments.

 Section 2.
 Music Therapy Perspectives

 b.
-The Editor serves a 4-year term and may be reappointed.
+The Lead Editor serves a 4-year term and may be reappointed.
+Terms for Co-Editors shall be established as staggered terms.

 d.
-The procedure for selection, as well as qualifications for appointees to the editorial committee, is determined by the Editor with the approval of the Board of Directors.
+The procedure for selection is determined by the Lead Editor with input from the Board of Directors.

 f.
-The Editor appoints assistants, with the approval of the Board of Directors, to aid in the production of the Music Therapy Perspectives.
-The terms of such assistants will coincide with that of the Editor.
+The Lead Editor appoints assistants (Assistant Editor, Associate Editors), with endorsement by the Board of Directors, to aid in the production of the Music Therapy Perspectives.
+The terms of such assistants shall coincide with that of the Lead Editor with the option to establish staggered terms and/or renewed appointments.

 Article XIV.
 Auxiliary Organizations